deeplearning4j/deeplearning4j/deepautoencoder.md

 ### Training nuances

-At the stage of the decoder’s backpropagation, the learning rate should be lowered, or made slower.
-It should be some where between 1e-3 and 1e-6, depending on whether you’re handling binary or continuous data, respectively.
+At the stage of the decoder’s backpropagation, the learning rate should be lowered, or made slower: somewhere between 1e-3 and 1e-6, depending on whether you’re handling binary or continuous data, respectively.

-### image search
+### Image Search

 As we mentioned above, deep autoencoders are capable of compressing images into 30-number vectors.
 So searching for images is as simple as uploading an image, which the search engine will then compress to 30 numbers, and compare that vector to all the others in its index.